-Guatemala, Part IV: Guatemala City
+Guatemala, Part IV: The Bustling Craziness of Guatemala City

 And we’re back in Guatemala!
 Following our quick foray into Belize, we returned to Guatemala City to explore the city in-depth.